fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 This will not generate a warning, but it is unsafe and can be the cause of a `NullReferenceException` if the reference was indeed `null` under some condition.

+This sort of feature is inherently unsafe, and is by definition not something being enthusiastically considered.
+But it may be a necessity if the compiler cannot analyze code well enough.

 #### Warnings

-In all other situations not covered by flow analysis, a warning is emitted by the compiler if a nullable reference is dereferenced or casted to a non-null type:
+In all other situations not covered by compiler analysis, a warning is emitted by the compiler if a nullable reference is dereferenced or cast to a non-null type:

 ```fsharp
 let f (ns: string | null) =